 Event managers organise all sorts of events from large-scale corporate or business events to weddings and private parties.
 They can work within a particular venue or organisation, or an agency working for a range of different clients who employ them specifically to organise and run events for them.

 Hear from some of our Event Academy students about where they will be working during their work placements.

 There are lots of different types of event agencies.
 Click on the links below to explore:

 Event teams within a Corporate Company

-Big companies like Red Bull, Nike, Topshop, BMW and many more have event teams within their marketing departments and will either organise events themselves or hire an event agency (like the ones above) to help create events.
+Big companies like Starbucks, Facebook, Topshop, BMW (to name a few) have event teams within their marketing departments and will either organise events themselves or hire an event agency (like the ones above) to help create events.
 They are often involved in creating their own company parties and company conferences.

 Event teams within a Charity

 Most charities have event teams.
-Charity events are predominantly focused on fundraising to raise money for their cause.
-These events can range from sporting or challenge events, galas or balls and the list goes on.
-Generally, they help to organise new and innovative fundraising events.
+Charity events are mainly focused on fundraising to raise money for their cause.
+These events can range from sporting or challenge events, galas or balls.
+They help to organise new and innovative fundraising events.